bobjac/git-katas/katas/1-commit-to-master/README.md

 4. Commit the change with a commit message.

 ### Scenario / Resolution
 At this point, if you have set everything up correctly, you have committed your changes directly to the main branch rather than a feature branch.
 Committing to feature branches is the preferred practice, and in many cases, branch policies will prohibit pushing commits directly to main.
-You will now need to resolve this.
+As a kata exercise, you will now need to resolve this.

 ### Kata Instructions
 1. Don't panic.
 There are ways to resolve this.
 2. Visit public resources or use git help to move the latest commit to another branch.
-3. Remember to return the main branch to a clear state (the commit prior to your change).
+3. Remember to return the main branch to the proper state (the commit prior to your change).